-Sixty four (64) percent of the 2009 Year 10 cohort completed Year 12 in 2011.
-The retention rates over the past two years has increased marginally.
+Fifty (50) percent of the 2010 Year 10 cohort completed Year 12 in 2012.
 Based on the information provided to the College when students leave it would appear that only a minority of the students who leave at the end of Year 10 or during Year 11 do so because of family circumstances or to pursue employment or vocational training.
 Most appear to leave because they want a change of environment for the final years of their schooling.
 Students who left school at the end of Year 12 following the completion of their school education continued on to University, TAFE, professional performing arts further education or pursued full-time employment.

-Some students working at an elite level in Classical Ballet in the Year 10 2009 cohort took the option of the professional training course in AIBA (Australian International Ballet Academy).
+Some students working at an elite level in Classical Ballet in the Year 10 2010 cohort took the option of the professional training course in AIBA (Australian International Ballet Academy).

-REPORTING AREA 9 : Enrolment Policies and Characteristics of Student Body
+Enrolment Policies and Characteristics of Student Body